tullo/high-performance-go/01-Benchmarking.md

 What happened?

-To understand what happened, we have to look at the function under benchmake, popcnt. popcnt is a `leaf function` — it does not call any other functions — so the **compiler can inline** it.
+To understand what happened, we have to look at the function under test, popcnt. popcnt is a `leaf function` — it does not call any other functions — so the **compiler can inline** it.

 Because the function is inlined, the compiler now can see it has **no side effects**: